vhl/aws-intro-serverless-course/README.md

 * Click "Save"
 * Click "OK" on the modal that appears
 * Click "Test" (look for a lightning bolt icon)
-* Click "Test" on the new screen that appears
+* Click the "Test" button on the new screen that appears
 * Verify you see the JSON representation of the hardcoded JS data in the Lambda function
 * Open the "Actions" dropdown and click "Enable CORS"
 * Click "Enable CORS and replace existing CORS headers"
+* Click "Yes , replace existing values"
 * Open the "Actions" dropdown and click "Deploy API"
 * Select "New Stage" from the "Deployment stage" dropdown
 * Enter "test" in the "Stage name" field